Silicon-iron, electrical steel

 Good performance in strong fields, suitable performance in AC fields

-While silicon-iron was not primarily developped for shielding purposes, it offers some magnetic shielding properties that are used in certain applications where AC fields need to be shielded.
-The advantage of silicon iron lies therin, that the saturation in DC fields is rather high, offering good shielding properties to shield stray fields of strong magnets, such as those from NMR's.
+While silicon-iron was not primarily developed for shielding purposes, it offers some magnetic shielding properties that are used in certain applications where AC fields need to be shielded.
+The advantage of silicon iron lies therein, that the saturation in DC fields is rather high, offering good shielding properties to shield stray fields of strong magnets, such as those from NMR's.

 However, it is in no way suitable to shield slow varying DC shifts such as often found in electron microscopy rooms, emanated from tram ways.
 It has been extensively tried by many people to use the rather inexpensive silicon iron to block those fields, however with no success.
 The magnetic properties simply do not allow to shield those fields.

 Since the permeability of silicon-iron is rather low compared to mu-metal, the shielding attenuation is somewhat limited.
 However, in certain applications, like reducing magnetic AC fields of electrical equipment such as transformers, it might serve well.